 The various stages through which the service economy has evolved are as follows:

 Productivity had been low and bore little evidence of technology.
-Social life revolves around the extended household, and this combination of low productivity and large population results in high rates of underemployment (workers not fully utilized).
-Many seek positions in services, but of the person or household variety.
+Social life revolves around the extended household, and this combination of low productivity and a large population results in high rates of underemployment (workers not fully utilized).
+Many seek positions in services but of the person or household variety.
 Pre-industrial societies are agrarian and structured around tradition, routine, and authority.

-2) Industrial Stage: The period between the 18th and 19th centuries is regarded as the industrial revolution era world over.
+The period between the 18th and 19th centuries is regarded as the industrial revolution era world over.
 There were many inventions, new transportation modes, technological breakthroughs, and scientific discoveries during this period, especially in European countries.

 The predominant activity in industrial society was the production of goods.
 The focus of attention was on making more with less.
-Energy and machines multiplied the output per labor-hour and structured the nature of work.
+Energy and machines multiplied the output per labour hour and structured the nature of work.
 Work is accomplished in the artificial environment of the factory, and people tend the machines.

 The rhythm of life is machine-paced and dominated by rigid working hours and time clocks.
 The standard of living becomes measured by the quantity of goods, but note that the complexity of coordinating the production and distribution of goods results in the creation of large bureaucratic and hierarchic organizations.